Nocturne in B major (Dvořák): History

 The work originated as the slow movement, Andante religioso, of Dvořák's early string quartet, No. 4 in E minor, of 1870, which was unpublished in his lifetime.
 The movement was adapted and included in his String Quintet No. 2 in G, of 1875: it was one of two slow movements, and he later withdrew this movement from the quintet.

 He developed it into this nocturne; the work was published in 1883 by Simrock.
 It was premiered under the composer's baton at Crystal Palace in London, on 22 March 1885.
 As well as the version for string orchestra (B. 47), he made versions for violin and piano (B. 48a) and piano four hands (B. 48b).

 Structure

 The work is in the key of B major, and its duration is about 9 minutes.
 There is a calm atmosphere throughout.
 After a simple introduction in octaves, there is a long section, featuring a winding melody over a pedal note of F♯ which gives a sense of anticipation; eventually this gives way to a more animated section.
 Finally there is a return, without the sense of anticipation, to the original texture.

+Recordings

+The work has been a popular one to record and perform, with recordings extant from the early 1940s.
+There are several recordings of the original string quintet version as well as the standard orchestral one.
+Some prominent recordings are: